DaviAraujoCC/kubeadm-On-Azure/README.md

 ## Kubeadm On Azure

-This is a simple project in terraform made by me while studying for CKA, it just create a basic k8s cluster with one master node  and x worker nodes using kubeadm utility in azure environment.
+This is a simple project in terraform made while studying for CKA, it just create a basic k8s cluster with one master node  and x worker nodes using kubeadm utility in azure environment.

 For whom want to make a basic lab for study and already knows how to build one, this is a way-to-go.